icopy-site/awesome/docs/awesome/awesome-elixir.md

 *Working with errors and exceptions.*

 * [AppSignal Elixir](https://github.com/appsignal/appsignal-elixir) - The official [AppSignal](https://appsignal.com/) package for Elixir.
+* [elixir_error_message](https://github.com/MikaAK/elixir_error_message) - Simple error helpers to make errors in your system predictable and easy to render to JSON or in logs.
 * [exceptional](https://github.com/expede/exceptional) - Helpers for happy-path programming & exception handling.
 * [happy](https://github.com/vic/happy) - Happy path programming, alternative to elixir `with` form.
 * [OK](https://github.com/CrowdHailer/OK) - Elegant error handling with result monads, featuring a simple & powerful `with` construct and a happy path pipe operator.